IBM/MLOps-CPD/README.md

 ### Continuous integration

-When the Jupyter notebooks have a change commited and a pull request is made, Jenkins will start the CI tests.
+When the Jupyter notebooks have a change committed and a pull request is made, Jenkins will start the CI tests.

 The source code is stored in the [jenkins](jenkins) directory and the documentation can be viewed [here](jenkins/README.md)